EscapeButterfly/Spring_Security_Test/README.md

 In addition we have /admin page which contains table of registred users, this page required authentication with ROLE_ADMIN for access and permissions to perform operations with users.

+You can use script which contains in [database.sql file](Spring_Training/blob/master/src/main/resources/database.sql) for creating db.